Deep Adaptation

 Deep Adaptation is a concept, agenda, and international social movement.
 It presumes that extreme weather events and other effects of climate change will increasingly disrupt food, water, shelter, power, and social and governmental systems.
 These disruptions would likely or inevitably cause uneven societal collapse in the next few decades.
-The word “deep” indicates that strong measures are required to adapt to an unraveling of western industrial lifestyles.
+The word “deep” indicates that strong measures are required to adapt to an unraveling of industrial lifestyles, following prior usages such as deep ecology.
 The agenda includes values of nonviolence, compassion, curiosity and respect, with a framework for constructive action.

 Origin

 The concept of Deep Adaptation was introduced in the 2018 paper "Deep Adaptation: A Map for Navigating Climate Tragedy" by University of Cumbria sustainability leadership professor Jem Bendell.
 The paper was submitted to the Sustainability Accounting, Management and Policy Journal, but reviewers requested major revisions.
 Bendell then chose to self-publish through the Institute for Leadership and Sustainability at the University of Cumbria.
 In the paper, Bendell stated that near term social collapse due to climate disruption was inevitable.
 He has since offered that as opinion, rather than fact, in a second version of the paper in 2020.
 The original paper was addressed to the corporate and academic sustainability community but found a large general readership, being downloaded more than 600,000 times as of November 2019.
 The paper has been translated into a number of languages.